CTOR-Labs/CTOR-Labs/docs/RULES/CTOR-RULE.md

 Capture is allowed if:

-- all 8 surrounding cells are occupied by the capturing player’s pieces;
+- 5 or 6 or 7 or  8 surrounding cells are occupied by the capturing player’s pieces;
 - the target is a real opponent piece.

 Capture is forbidden if:

 - the target is on the Outer Frame;
 - any surrounding cell is empty;
-- any surrounding cell contains an opponent piece;
 - the player attempts to remove their own piece.

 There is no limit to the number of Captures in a single turn.
 ---

 ## 8. Operation Restrictions